flashcardx/api/README.md

 # FlashcardX
 Node.js REST API for a the flashcard based learning platform: FlashcardX
 # Requirements:
-Unix based system(Linux or OSX)
+-Unix based system(Linux or OSX)
-NODE v7
+-NODE v7
-MongoDB V3
+-MongoDB V3
-REDIS V4
+-REDIS V4

-# for running the project:
+# For running the project:
 1) clone the project and standing on the /api directory run: sudo npm install
 2) create a folder called: "flashcardx-keys" in your $HOME directory (run "$HOME" in the console to know where it is pointing)
 3) inside the "flashcardx-keys folder" you gotta drop the keys for the cloud services, write us to: "contact@flashcardx.co" and we will send you those keys